-Our employees receive salaries or hourly wages for the work they perform on your behalf as well as bonuses based on firm profitability.
-Associate advisors receive compensation based on the amount of client assets they service.
-Principals receive salaries and distributions of profit.
+Our employees receive salaries for the work they perform on your behalf as well as bonuses based on firm and personal performance.
+Additionally, there are persons associated with the firm who receive compensation for referring clients to the firm.
+Those with ownership interests in the firm also receive distributions.
 No one at the firm - other than as described - is compensated based upon: the amount of client assets they service; the time and complexity required to meet a client's needs; the product sold (i.e., differential compensation); product sales commissions; or revenue the firm earns from the financial professional's advisory services or recommendations.